Introduction to Psychoanalytic Training

 - A program that offers study of work presented by experts in other fields.
 Topics have included psychoanalysis and film, Shakespeare, Construction of Memory, and music and psychoanalysis.

-- An opportunity to join a community network of like-minded and dependable referral sources.
+- An opportunity to join a community network of like-minded professionals and dependable referral sources.

-- An opportunity to become part of the most stimulating clinical and intellectual community in Northern California, continued after graduation in study groups.
+- An opportunity to become part a stimulating clinical and intellectual community, continued after graduation in a wide variety of psychoanalytic programs and study groups.

 - A library with the largest collection of psychoanalytic publications in the Western United States.